Windows 10 Installation Guide

 Install your Linux Distribution of Choice

-Fall Creators Update and later: Install from the Windows Store
+Fall Creators Update and later: Install from the Microsoft Store

-Open the Windows Store and choose your favorite Linux distribution.
+Open the Microsoft Store and choose your favorite Linux distribution.

 Here are links directly to the store installers: